khalid-naami/khalid-naami.github.io/blog/2026-05-09-technical-historical-analysis-quantitative-edge.md

 *Measuring the Pulse: Analyzing the strength of the move to avoid "buying the top" or "shorting the bottom."*

-By combining momentum oscillators with intraday GEX shifts, we can see if the "fuel" (liquidity) is supporting the move or if the market is ready for a mean-reversion.
+By combining momentum oscillators with intraday <a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">GEX</a> shifts, we can see if the "fuel" (liquidity) is supporting the move or if the market is ready for a mean-reversion.

 ## 5. The Final Verdict: Actionable Intelligence